melek-hedhili/movie-app/README.md

 - Implement fetching movie details from OMDB API.
 - Display movie details including title, poster, release date, runtime, genres, and description.
 - Display additional details such as director, actors, and box office.
+- Handling loading and empty data statements.
-- Search functionality (debounce)
+- Search functionality (debounce).
-- Segmented Control (Movies , Series and Episodes)
+- Segmented Control (Movies , Series and Episodes).
+- Pagination (As long as you keep scrolling).
 - Animated transitions and UI elements.
 - Add support for light and dark themes.